Filter Configuration #

 The following configuration parameters are available that you can use to lay out your filters:

-What database, collections, or documents to replicate.
-This is the entrypoint of the filter configuration file.
-The following parameters are available under allow
+What database, collections, or documents to replicate. allow marks the entry point of the filter configuration file.
+You can specify the following parameters under allow:

 catalog